Hilaria Baldwin Rocks Fit Bikini Body, Stunning Post-Baby Weight Loss 12 Days Postpartum

 Hilaria, 34, posted a flirty Instagram photo wearing a black bra and panties while showcasing her flat tummy and toned legs.
 Amazingly, Baldwin gave birth to her fourth child on May 17, yet looks like she just stepped out of a fashion magazine.

-Baldwin, who chronicled her pregnancies on Instagram, said her weight-loss secrets were a healthy, mostly vegan diet and daily exercise.
+Baldwin, who chronicled her pregnancies on Instagram, said her weight-loss secrets were a healthy, mostly vegan diet and daily exercise, as reported by the Inquisitr.

 “Every body is different, but I believe in staying as active as possible,” Baldwin wrote in the caption to her latest Instagram post.
 “There were so many moments when I didn’t want to work out this pregnancy.”